-Student initials:

-I understand that some clinical assignments are not on the Mercer Universe healthcare facilities).
-I understand that when I am assigned to any of the transportation to and from the facility and that the Mercer University MA will not reimburse me for any travel expenses I incur. se clinical experiences I must provide my own
+I understand that some clinical assignments are not on the Mercer University campus (high schools, other colleges, or healthcare facilities).
+I understand that when I am assigned to any of these clinical experiences I must provide my own transportation to and from the facility and that the Mercer University MAT Program or the College of Health Professions will not reimburse me for any travel expenses I incur.

-Student initials:

 I understand that my preceptor will evaluate me 2 times each semester.

-Student initials:

-I understand that I will evaluate my clinical site and preceptor 1 time each h semester.
+I understand that I will evaluate my clinical site and preceptor 1 time each semester.

-Student initials:

 I understand that I will evaluate myself 1 time each semester.

-Student initials:

-I understand that I may be put on probation or terminated from the MAT failure to progress academically or clinically, for accumulation of infractio outlined by the Mercer University Athletic Training Policies and Procedure n notices, or for inappropriate behavior as
+I understand that I may be put on probation or terminated from the MAT Program at any time during my 6 semesters for failure to progress academically or clinically, for accumulation of infraction notices, or for inappropriate behavior as outlined by the Mercer University Athletic Training Policies and Procedures.

-Student initials:

-STATEMENT OF AGREEMEN NT

-I have read the expectations herein set forth by the Mercer University Mathematical that I will abide by these expectated MAT Program.
-I understand that failure to comply with these expectation possible termination from the MAT Program. tions to retain my position as a student in the
+I have read the expectations herein set forth by the Mercer University MAT Program Student Contract and have initialed the statements with the understanding that I will abide by these expectations to retain my position as a student in the MAT Program.
+I understand that failure to comply with these expectations may result in a probationary period and possible termination from the MAT Program.

-Student Name:

-Student Signature: Date:

-PD Signature: Date:
+PD Signature:

-STUDENT GRIEVANCE PROCEDURES
+STUDENT GRIEVANCE PROCEDURES MERCER UNIVERSITY MAT PROGRAM

-- ➤ The MAT Program follows the policies of the College of Health Professions and Mercer University in cases of academic grievances.
-The MAT Program supports each student's right to a fair and impartial evaluation of their academic experience, and to petition for review of grievances. - > Students with grievances over final course grades are to follow the Mercer University procedures outlined in the University Student Handbook. - > Students with concerns regarding specific academic courses should first talk with the instructor of record for the specific course. - All other matters should first be brought to the attention of the PD who will follow University procedures to address the grievance. - > Students should note that any delay in bringing the grievance to the attention of the PD may result in delays in addressing the grievance.
+- The MAT Program follows the policies of the College of Health Professions and Mercer University in cases of academic grievances.
+The MAT Program supports each student's right to a fair and impartial evaluation of their academic experience, and to petition for review of grievances. - Students with grievances over final course grades are to follow the Mercer University procedures outlined in the University Student Handbook. - Students with concerns regarding specific academic courses should first talk with the instructor of record for the specific course. - All other matters should first be brought to the attention of the PD who will follow University procedures to address the grievance. - Students should note that any delay in bringing the grievance to the attention of the PD may result in delays in addressing the grievance.

-CURRENT STUDENT CONTACT INFORMATION
+CURRENT STUDENT CONTACT INFORMATION MERCER UNIVERSITY MAT PROGRAM